creatorvision/creatorvision.github.io/_posts/2020-05-12-tech-to-business.md

       <li>Increase your perspective , go beyond the 15 inch screen to 360 degree world</li>
     </ol>
     <br/>
     <p>The crux is just don’t write code to solve some predefined problem statements or just do a task because it's your job, the happiness of coding multifolds when you start exploring the whys and whats of your work, it helps you understand the worthiness , purpose and profound uses of your code.
 It helps you to see the magic that few lines can create in someone’s life.
-And the better you know the motivation and purpose the better you work and thus the better you will feel.Believe me sometimes a few lines of code can bring a smile on some random people’s face, whose life is uncomplicated by your solution :)
+And the better you know the motivation and purpose the better you work and thus the better you will feel.
+Believe me sometimes a few lines of code can bring a smile on some random people’s face, whose life is uncomplicated by your solution :)
     </p>
   </article>
   <!-- <div>You can find me on Medium too - </div> -->